-The current members of the regulatory and compliance committee are Brian G. Atwood (Chair), Evan Jones and Jesse I. Treu.
-The regulatory and compliance committee did not meet in 2013.
+The current members of the regulatory and compliance committee are Tina S. Nova (Chair), Brian G. Atwood, Robert S. Epstein, Evan Jones and Jesse I. Treu.
+The regulatory and compliance committee held one meeting in 2015.
 Our regulatory and compliance committee assists our board in meeting its responsibilities with regard to oversight of our compliance with healthcare legal and regulatory requirements applicable to our business.